Daniel Theis: Indiana Pacers (2022–2023)

 On 9 July 2022, Theis was traded, alongside Nik Stauskas, Aaron Nesmith, Malik Fitts, Juwan Morgan and a 2023 first-round pick, to the Indiana Pacers in exchange for Malcolm Brogdon.
 On 2 February 2023, after missing over 50 games due to knee surgery, Theis made his Pacers debut against the Los Angeles Lakers.
 On 13 February against the Utah Jazz, Theis recorded a season–high 11 points, five rebounds, and three assists as the Pacers' starting center.
 Theis spent his first season in Indiana as a mentor and backup to Myles Turner, Jalen Smith, and Isaiah Jackson before falling out of the Pacers rotation.

 On 15 November 2023, Theis reached a buyout agreement with Indiana after seeing minimal action to start the 2023–24 Pacers season.

 Los Angeles Clippers (2023–2024)

 On 17 November 2023, Theis signed with the Los Angeles Clippers.

 New Orleans Pelicans (2024–2025)

 On 9 July 2024, Theis signed with the New Orleans Pelicans.

 On 5 February 2025, Theis was traded alongside a 2031 second-round pick to the Oklahoma City Thunder in exchange for cash considerations.
 The next day, he was waived by the Thunder.

-AS Monaco (2025–present)
+AS Monaco (2025–2026)

-On 17 February 2025, AS Monaco announced that Theis had inked a contract for the rest of the 2024-25 season and for the following campaign.
+On 17 February 2025, AS Monaco announced that Theis had inked a contract for the rest of the 2024–25 season and for the following campaign.
+During his stint with Monaco, he helped the team secure the 2026 LNB Élite championship, the French Basketball Cup title, and the French League Cup.